cazzell/Expanding-the-stoichiometric-window-for-metal-cross-linked-gel-assembly-using-competition/README.md

 Code authored by Seth Allen Cazzell cazzell.lbi@gmail.com

-For detailed explaination, please see
+For detailed explanation, please see
 "Expanding the stoichiometric window for metal cross-linked gel assembly using competition" PNAS, Cazzell (2019) and reference accordingly.